James Avon Clyde, Lord Clyde: Legal career

 He was later Dean of the Faculty of Advocates from 1915 to 1918.

+Political career

 He held office briefly as Solicitor General for Scotland from October 1905 to December 1905.

 He was the unsuccessful Tory candidate for Clackmannanshire and Kinross-shire in 1906.

 He was elected at a by-election in May 1909 as the Liberal Unionist Member of Parliament (MP) for Edinburgh West, and held the seat until 1918.

 He was Coalition Unionist member for Edinburgh North from 1918 to 1920.

 He was appointed a Privy Counsellor in December 1916.